-You must have full control over the entire process of anti-fraud managementIf you have a concern that no one knows your business as well as your employees, a reliable internal team specially selected by you and, under your control can be the best solution.
-When the internal hiring is well-made, you can build a talented team committed to combating fraud.
+If you're concerned that no one knows your business as well as your employees, a reliable internal team you select and control might be the right choice for you to protect against fraud.
+When the internal hiring is done well, you can build a talented team committed to and effective at combating fraud.

-Balancing the Costs of Internal Anti-fraud Protection
+Balancing the Costs of Internal Antifraud Protection